Section 10

 10.1 GMO’s, food preservatives, genetically engineered animals, and lab-grown meat should be reviewed and studied under a full FDA supervised review, instead of GRAS.
 These tests shall have a focus on long-term health consequences.

-10.3 All self-assessments made by lab-grown meat companies should be reviewed by multiple public health agencies, both foreign and domestic.
+10.3 All self-assessments made by lab-grown meat companies should be reviewed by multiple public health agencies.

-10.5 No member of the FDA or USDA should have any affiliation with lab-grown meat companies, ultra-processed food companies, or any other entities within the agricultural food system within United States.
+10.4 No member, employee, or agent of the FDA or USDA shall accept money, gifts, or any other thing of value from lab-grown meat, GMO, or ultra-processed food companies.
+Furthermore, no such individual shall hold any current or prior affiliation with lab-grown meat companies, ultra-processed food companies, or any other entities within the agricultural food system in the United States.